This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 - Those who wait until after full retirement age to start receiving payments receive annual benefit increases.
 Benefits go up 7-8% each year a worker waits (up to age 70) after qualifying for full benefits.

 - If you receive Social Security payments before your full retirement age and continue to work, your benefits will be reduced.
-Benefits are reduced by $1 dollar for every $2 you receive above a preset limit, which adjusts annually.
+Benefits are reduced by $1 for every $2 you receive above a preset limit, which adjusts annually.
 Once you reach the full retirement age, you can receive benefits with no limits on earnings.